-- The significant local buyers, in particular the public health purchasing authorities (e.g. Health Purchasing Victoria), will continue to operate unimpeded by the proposed conduct. - In the private sector, the preferences of visiting medical officers (or VMOs) are also a major influencing factor as to what clinical consumables (in particular prostheses and clinical supplies) are used in theatres/procedure suites and vendors will typically market directly to VMOs.
-In a number of circumstances this can impose a practical limit on the extent to which the SVHA Group can apply what little aggregate buying power it argues it may have. - 4.62.
-With respect to the health services market the Applicants submit that any anticompetitive detriment arising from the inclusion of SVPHS in the collective dealings of the SVHA Group would be ameliorated by the genuine countervailing power that is and can be exercised by Funding Organisations in the negotiation of HPPAs or other forms of revenue agreements. - 4.63.
+- In the private sector, the preferences of visiting medical officers (or VMOs) are also a major influencing factor as to what clinical consumables (in particular prostheses and clinical supplies) are used in theatres/procedure suites and vendors will typically market directly to VMOs.
+In a number of circumstances this can impose a practical limit on the extent to which the SVHA Group can apply what little aggregate buying power it argues it may have. - 4.64.
+With respect to the health services market the Applicants submit that any anticompetitive detriment arising from the inclusion of SVPHS in the collective dealings of the SVHA Group would be ameliorated by the genuine countervailing power that is and can be exercised by Funding Organisations in the negotiation of HPPAs or other forms of revenue agreements. - 4.65.
 The Applicants state that there exists competitive alternatives for Funding Organisations and estimate the total share of private hospital beds accounted for by the SVHA Group (including SVPHS) in NSW is 6.7%.
 Further, the Applicants argue that even on a localised basis there are a number of proximate substitutable private hospital operators in metropolitan Sydney that currently provide a competitive constraint on the SVHA Group in both its dealings with Funding Organisations and in its provision of services to end consumers.
-The Applicants submit that in no way is SVPHS a sole operator or provider of unique services in the region in which it operates. - 4.64.
-Medibank submits that the proposed joint negotiations should not be authorised unless the Applicants specify an acceptable, clear and transparent process as to how the SVHA Group intends to co-ordinate joint negotiations (specific to each relevant Funding Organisation).
-Further, Medibank argues that the SVHA Group should specify the delegations assigned to the SVHA Group representative to authorise a collective agreement in full and how such group negotiation will be co-ordinated. - 4.65.
-Medibank opposes the proposed collective boycott arrangements.
-It argues that any proposed collective boycott has the potential to disrupt the availability of private hospitals to health fund members and result in significant unrest among private health members in the regions of Melbourne, Sydney, Brisbane and Toowoomba should an out-of-contract position eventuate. - 4.66.
-Medibank submits that a collective boycott of Funding Organisations would also have a significant impact on those Funding Organisations' negotiating positions and could in fact create a significant power imbalance in favour of the SVHA Group.
+The Applicants submit that in no way is SVPHS a sole operator or provider of unique services in the region in which it operates. - 4.66.
+Medibank Private submits that the proposed joint negotiations should not be authorised unless the Applicants specify an acceptable, clear and transparent process as to how the SVHA Group intends to co-ordinate joint negotiations (specific to each relevant Funding Organisation).
+Further, Medibank Private argues that the SVHA Group should specify the delegations assigned to the SVHA Group representative to authorise a collective agreement in full and how such group negotiation will be co-ordinated. - 4.67.
+Medibank Private opposes "any authority the SVHA group may be granted to collectively boycott all eight hospitals from a hospital purchaser-provider agreement or similar".
+It argues that any proposed collective boycott has the potential to disrupt the availability of private hospitals to health fund members and result in significant unrest among private health members in the regions of Melbourne, Sydney, Brisbane and Toowoomba should an out-of-contract position eventuate.
+Bupa Australia also expressed concerns about allowing the SVHA Group entities to engage in collective boycotts. - 4.68.
+Medibank Private submits that a collective boycott of Funding Organisations would also have a significant impact on those Funding Organisations' negotiating positions and could in fact create a significant power imbalance in favour of the SVHA Group.
 Further, Medibank argues that this is likely to have a significant detrimental impact on members of each Funding Organisation and the public as a whole.
 Medibank states that Funding Organisations, as part of the value proposition for members to access private hospital services with little or no out-of-pocket expenses, may have to foster other agreements with alternative private hospitals at perhaps above-commercial rates or enter into agreements with public facilities to in part accommodate Medibank members.
 Medibank states that the former would lead to inflationary pressures on health insurance premiums while the later may lead to increased pressure on the public health system.
 Medibank submits that in any case, higher premiums with a reduced private hospital service offering may eventuate.